General Information & Policies

-- Parking lots B4 and B6, both located at the intersection of Central Florida Boulevard and Gemini Boulevard South, are reserved for official university business.
+- Parking lot B4, located at the intersection of Central Florida Boulevard and Gemini Boulevard South, is reserved for official university business.

 - For more game day parking and traffic information and maps, go to the various sections under the Traffic & Parking tab.

 Courtesy tram services will be available for guests needing assistance to get to Garage D, where the shuttle bus for fans with disabilities can take them to and from the stadium.